andrewhood125/wetter/README.md

 - The server side keys are encrypted using Rails credentials.
 - The caching mechanism is generic through `Rails.cache` and can be configured to be backed by many different providers.
+- GitHub Workflows also provided out-of-the-box by `rails new`
+- Rubocop for linting and keeping things pretty.

 ## Getting Started